Jim White (guitarist)

-Michael Davis Pratt (born March 10, 1957), known professionally as Jim White, is an American singer-songwriter, visual artist and author.
+Michael Davis Pratt (born March 9, 1957), known professionally as Jim White, is an American singer-songwriter, record producer, visual artist and author.

 Early life

 White was born in California but moved to Pensacola, Florida at the age of 5.
 He was deeply influenced in his childhood by the spectacle of Pentecostal religion and gospel music.
 According to various sources, he has been a ditch digger, a suntan oil salesman, a landscaper, a dishwasher, a fry cook, a fashion model, a fashion photographer, a professional surfer and a New York City cab driver.
 Before embarking on a music career, White attended film school at New York University.
 Soon after finishing his lengthy thesis at the university, White entered a self-described "deep hole of sickness and depression and poverty".
 It was during this period that White began writing songs again after a long hiatus, many of which would appear on his debut album Wrong Eyed Jesus, released by David Byrne's boutique label Luaka Bop.